Code-Institute-Submissions/Todd-bit-milestoneproject2_MayResub/README.md

 User Goals

 1. As a user, I want to understand what the site is for.
-2. As a user, I want to easily make my way through the site.
-3. As a user, I want to find interesting places to tour.
+2. As a user, I want to find interesting places to visit.
-4. As a user, I want to have the daily itinerary picked out for me.
-5. As a user, I want to see the locations of the places to visit.
+3. As a user, I want to see the locations of the places to visit.
-6. As a user, I want transportation to be taken care of.
-7. As a user, I want to have good accommodations while I stay.
+4. As a user, I want to have good accommodations while I stay.
-8. As a user, I want to be able to contact the site holder immediately.
+5. As a user, I want to be able to contact the site holder immediately.

 Site Owner Goals